makrai/notes/ficsor21-sem-static-hun-dim.md

     substantial semantic content is captured by the sparse bases
 * Şenel+ (2018): a method to measure the interpretability of the dense GloVe
   * manipulate and improve the interpretability of a static w repr (Şenel+ 2020)
-* Hellinger distance: constructing word embeddings Lebret and Collobert (2014)
+* Hellinger distance & word embedding construction: Lebret and Collobert (2014)

 # 3 Data